On Partial Differential Encodings of Boolean Functions: Partial Differential Encodings.

 \section{Partial Differential Encodings.}

-Recall the ``needles in a haystack'' conundrum.
-The conundrum translates mathematically \cite{Sha49}, into the observation that there are roughly speaking less than $s^{3s}$ Boolean circuits (expressed in the De Morgan basis) of size $s$ among the $2^{\left(2^{n}\right)}$ possible Boolean functions on $n$-bit binary input strings.
-Consequently most circuits are lower bounded in size albeit crudely by $O\left(\frac{2^{n}}{n}\right)$.
-Unfortunately, this particular incarnation suffers from a crippling deficiency.
-Namely, the pigeonhole argument hinders our ability to lower bound the size of specific families of Boolean functions across varying input lengths.
-We circumvent this drawback by considering a different incarnation of the conundrum.
-This new incarnation exploits the well known algebraic correspondence introduced by Boole \cite{Bool54}.
+Recall the ``needles in a haystack'' conundrum \cite{Sha49}.
+The conundrum roughly translates into the observation that there are at most $s^{3s}$ Boolean circuits (expressed in the De Morgan basis) of size $s$ for as many Boolean functions among the $2^{\left(2^{n}\right)}$ possible Boolean functions on $n$ bits.
+Consequently, most circuits have size at most $O\left(\frac{2^{n}}{n}\right)$.
+Unfortunately, the argument does not bound to the size of circuit encodings of specific Boolean functions.
+We circumvent this drawback by considering an algebraic variant of the conundrum.
+The algebraic variant is based upon Boole's correspondence